 If you are witness to a situation where women are being encouraged to strip for “the cause”…speak up.
 None of us should be in the business of policing women’s bodies, but we also can’t ignore the reality of a movement that routinely exploits and sexually objectifies women.
 The oppression of Nonhuman Animals cannot be dismantled through the oppression of women.
 Speak up, submit a comment, send an email, or write a blog.
 Don’t let sexual exploitation go unexamined.

 Please recognize that these requests are not an attack on men.
 This is nothing more than an honest attempt to carve out a safe place for women in a movement that is becoming increasingly dangerous and demeaning.
 We must stand up against inequality wherever we see it.
 We’ve become increasingly cognizant of how we treat other at-risk groups, and yet we so often ignore the plight of women.
 What’s worse, those women who find the courage to speak up for themselves are accused of making a big deal out of nothing.
 This is indicative of how ingrained sexism and misogyny has become.
 When a movement that is 80% female cannot shake off the chains of female oppression, we should be seriously concerned.
-But the burden should not fall completely on women, men need to take responsibility as well and strive to be vegan feminist allies for the benefit of everyone, male, female, human, or nonhuman.
+But the burden should not fall completely on women.
+Men need to take responsibility as well.
+It’s on men to strive to be vegan feminist allies for the benefit of everyone, male, female, human, or nonhuman.